This is a really tough one.

 These are all ways to titrate that change, and approach porn addiction from many angles.

 Whatever route you choose, please remember that truly recovering from porn addiction takes a lot of patience.
-This isn’t something that can be done “cold turkey” and it can take years and years to truly be healed at all levels and fully reclaim your life energy.
+This is something that can be VERY difficult to do “cold turkey” (without some other compensatory behaviour popping up) and it can take years and years to truly be healed at all levels and fully reclaim your life energy.
 It’s a long-term project and you will fail often, guaranteed.
 But then you will also succeed.
 And then you will succeed more.
 And eventually those successes will outweigh the failures.
 You will develop the capacity to ignore, and even better, redirect sexual arousal, in positive, life-giving ways.
 You will become less ruled by shame, guilt and dark energy and more filled with love, life force, and creativity.

 If you have patience, forgiveness and acceptance for yourself, if you do the work and maintain a firm determination to change, you CAN do it.
 I believe in you.